 The per capita income in College Park in 2010 was $17,809, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $71,236 for a family of four.
 However, College Park contains both very wealthy and poor people as well.

 College Park is an extremely ethnically-diverse city.
 The people who call College Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of College Park residents report their race to be White, followed by Black or African-American.
 College Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.67% of the city’s residents.
-Important ancestries of people in College Park include German, Irish, Italian, English, Polish and European.
+Important ancestries of people in College Park include Irish, Italian, English, and Polish.

 The most common language spoken in College Park is English.
 Other important languages spoken here include Spanish and Chinese.